Toni Payne

-Antionette Oyedupe "Toni" Payne OON (/yo/; born 22 April 1995) is a professional footballer who plays as a forward for Women's Super League club Everton.
+Antionette Oyedupe "Toni" Payne OON (/yo/; born 22 April 1995) is a professional footballer who plays as a forward for Serie A club Inter Milan.
 Born in the United States, she represents Nigeria at international level.

 Early life

 Payne was born and raised in Birmingham, Alabama to Nigerian parents.
 She is the older sister of fellow footballers Stephen and Nicole Payne.
-She and her sister Nicole have played together in the Nigeria women's national team.
+She and her sister Nicole have played together in the Nigeria national team.

 Club career

-Ajax

 In 2017, Ajax invited Payne for an internship, which led to her signing for the club.
 She made her league debut against ADO Den Haag on 19 May 2017.
 Payne scored her first league goal against PSV on 27 May 2018, scoring in the 16th minute.

-Sevilla

 On 4 July 2018, Payne was announced at Sevilla.
 She made her league debut against Albacete on 9 September 2018.
 Payne scored her first league goal against Rayo Vallecano on 16 September 2018, scoring in the 89th minute.
 On 18 June 2019, it was announced that her contract was extended for two further years.

-Everton

 On 19 July 2024, Payne was announced at Everton.
+On 7 December 2025, Payne assisted the goal for Honoka Hayashi to beat Chelsea 1–0, ending the longest unbeaten streak in Super League history of 34 matches.
+On 26 June 2026, it was announced that she would leave Everton when her contract expired.

+On 12 July 2026, it was announced that Payne had signed a two-year contract with Serie A club Inter Milan until 30 June 2028.